 Disclosure: Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Cycle hire at Kielder Water

 I’d long wanted to cycle the Lakeside Way, which skirts the shore of Britain’s biggest artificial lake by volume; Kielder Water holds up to 200 billion litres of water.
-Myself and my partner Helen decided to hire a couple of mountain bikes to circumnavigate the lake, which decided the cycle route around Kielder Water.
+Myself and my partner Helen decided to hire a couple of mountain bikes to circumnavigate the lake, following the marked cycle route around Kielder Water.

 We reasoned that hiring cycles would be easier than faffing about trying to cram our own bikes into the car.
 It also meant we wouldn’t need to worry about cleaning them down afterwards.

 After checking that the weekend weather forecast looked reasonable, I phoned The Bike Place — at Kielder Waterside — to reserve a couple of mountain bikes two days in advance of our adventure.
 At 6’4” I wanted to ensure I had a bicycle with a suitably large frame.

 This was our first visit to the area since a springtime visit to Kielder Observatory.
 During that trip we spent an evening listening to informative talks by astronomers then viewed stars and planets using the observatory’s telescopes.